karankhatri13/ChatBot_Retrieval_Based/README.md

 generate fresh output.
 From a database of predefined responses, the chatbot is trained to offer the best possible response.
 The responses are based on previously collected data.

+#Intent_Classification

+Intent recognition is a form of natural language processing (NLP), a subfield of artificial intelligence.
+Natural language processing (NLP) and analysis is concerned with computers processing and analyzing natural language, that is, any language that has evolved naturally rather than artificially, such as computer coding languages.

+Intent classification or intent recognition is the task of taking a written or spoken input, and classifying it based on what the user wants to achieve.
+Intent recognition forms an essential component of chatbots and finds use in sales conversions, customer support, and many other areas.